Synthetic diamond: Gemstones

 Synthetic diamonds for use as gemstones are grown by HPHT or CVD methods.
 The market share of synthetic jewelry-quality diamonds is growing as advances in technology allow for larger higher-quality synthetic production on a more economical scale.
 In 2013, synthetic diamonds accounted for 0.28% of rough diamonds produced for use as gemstones, and 2% of the gem-quality diamond market.
 In 2023, synthetic diamonds were 17% of the diamond jewelry market.
 They are available in yellow, pink, green, orange, blue and, to a lesser extent, colorless (or white).
 The yellow comes from nitrogen impurities in the manufacturing process, while the blue comes from boron.
-Other colors, such as pink or green, are achievable after synthesis using irradiation.
+Other colors, such as pink and green, are achievable after synthesis using irradiation.
 Several companies also offer memorial diamonds grown using cremated remains.

 In May 2015, a record was set for an HPHT colorless diamond at 10.02 carats.
 The faceted jewel was cut from a 32.2-carat stone that was grown in about 300 hours.
 By 2022, gem-quality diamonds of 16–20 carats were being produced.
+Synthetic diamonds are being produced in countries such as China and India, and are cheaper than natural diamonds, resulting in job losses in some natural diamond mining countries such as Botswana.